 You may file a request for a restricted license from the DMV after a period of time.
-If revoked for ninety days, you may petition the hearings officer for a restricted license.
+You may petition the hearings officer for a restricted license if revoked for ninety days.

 What are the requirements of limited driving privileges?